-If you have dry skin, use a lightweight moisturizing oil like this Squalane Facial Oil.
-It’s one of the best oils especially for winter as it provides great hydration without feeling greasy.
+For dry skin, use a lightweight moisturizing oil like this Squalane Facial Oil.
+It’s one of the best oils, especially for winter, as it provides great hydration without feeling greasy.

-Dab the moisturizer gently onto your skin especially on the areas where you have fine lines like on your forehead, around the mouth, around the eyes and nose around, on your chin, and your upper lip.
+Dab the moisturizer gently onto your skin, especially in areas with fine lines, like on your forehead, mouth, eyes, nose, chin, and upper lip.

-Avoid thick or heavy creams under makeup as they might cause your foundation to crease and peel throughout the day.
+PRO TIP: Avoid thick or heavy creams under makeup, as they might cause your foundation to crease and peel throughout the day.

 Primers create a barrier between your skin and your makeup.
-They fill in wrinkles which helps to stop the foundation creasing in smile lines.
+They fill in wrinkles that help stop the foundation creasing in smile lines.

-Choose a smoothing primer like this silicone-based primer which helps to smooth out pores, fine lines, and wrinkles.
+Choose a smoothing primer like this silicone-based primer that helps smooth out pores, fine lines, and wrinkles.

 Apply a tiny amount and dab it gently onto your skin.
 Let the product set for one minute before applying any makeup on top.

 Make sure you don’t overdo it with the primer.
-You want a small amount and that should be enough for your entire face.
+A small amount should be enough for your entire face.

-Tip: For those of you who don’t like the way face primers work, try using an eyeshadow primer.
-Apply a small amount of eyeshadow primer on the areas where you have fine lines around the mouth, on the forehead, chin, and upper lip.
+Tip: If you don’t like using a face primer, try using an eyeshadow primer.
+Apply a small amount of eyeshadow primer on the areas where you have fine lines around the mouth, forehead, chin, and upper lip.

-You know when you put on your eye primer and it feels slightly tackier than a face product?
-That’s because this stuff has some grip and it helps to keep makeup from settling in wrinkles.
+You know when you put on your eye primer, it feels slightly tackier than a face product?
+This stuff has some grip and helps keep makeup from settling in wrinkles.

 For more foundation options, check our guide on the best silicone based foundations for big pores.

-Blending your foundation correctly is a very important step to prevent it from creasing on smile lines.
+Blending your foundation correctly is crucial to prevent it from creasing on smile lines.

-Here’s how to make sure your foundation is applied seamlessly and evenly without any harsh lines: Take a makeup sponge, dampen it with water and then squeeze out all the excess.
+Here’s how to ensure your foundation is applied seamlessly and evenly without any harsh lines: Take a makeup sponge, dampen it with water, and squeeze out all the excess.

-Blend the foundation by dabbing gently on top of the skin. make sure the foundation is well blended on the areas where you have fine lines and wrinkles.
+Blend the foundation by dabbing gently on top of the skin.
+Make sure the foundation is well blended in the areas where you have fine lines and wrinkles.

-Try using less foundation on the areas where you have fine lines such as around the mouth and the eyes, on the chin, and the upper lip.
+Use less foundation on the areas where you have fine lines, such as around the mouth and the eyes, chin, and upper lip.